Bank Of America VS Capital One: A 2023 Business Banking Comparison

 Bank of America offers just about all the services small business owners could want, including the basics like checking and savings plus merchant services, access to credit, payroll services, and professional investment advice from its subsidiary Merrill Lynch.

-Bank Of America Pros & Cons
+Where Bank Of America Falls Short

 - No minimum balance requirements